scalable-ml-systems/mlops-platform-gpu-inference/README.md

 - Helm charts for Triton + observability stack
 - Modular teardown and rebuild workflows
 - Versioned container images via Amazon ECR
-- Models hosted in the aws EFS using the kubernetes persistant volume
+- Models hosted in the aws EFS using the kubernetes persistent volume